 Alongside this, all of our cavity wall insulation installations use mineral wool product types which are covered by a 25-year insurance backed guarantee.
 This means that along with being fully compliant with the latest fire and safety regulations, should anything go wrong with the insulation then it will be replaced under the terms of the guarantee.

 This means that even some of the first properties that we insulated are still within this guarantee!

 External wall insulation – also known as solid wall insulation – is generally designed to last for around 30 years.
 This means that over the lifespan of the product it can help you to achieve heating bill savings of up to or even in excess of £13,800.

 The reason for the finite lifespan of external wall insulation in comparison to cavity wall insulation is due to the insulation boards being on the outside of the property and exposed to harsh weather conditions.
 In some cases the insulation boards may last even longer than those 30 years, we simply recommend having them reassessed at that point to check what condition they are in – and of course, they can be repainted throughout that time period if you fancy giving your home a different look.

 All of the external wall insulation jobs carried out by Westville include a 25-year insurance backed guarantee.

 Much like cavity wall insulation, loft insulation is designed to last for the entire lifespan of the house, providing energy bill savings of around £250 for each one of those years that it is installed.

-There are some issues which can cause the loft insulation to become less effective, such as poor fitting, regular disturbances, or an ingress of pests such as pigeons, mice or wasps in the loft, but when left relatively undisturbed the loft insulation should easily last for the entire lifespan of the property.
+There are some issues that can cause the loft insulation to become less effective, such as poor-fitting, regular disturbances, or ingress of pests such as pigeons, mice or wasps in the loft, but when left relatively undisturbed the loft insulation should easily last for the entire lifespan of the property.

 When To Replace Home Insulation